tensorflow/models/official/boosted_trees/README.md

 ```

 This will download a file and store the processed file under the directory designated by `--data_dir` (defaults to `/tmp/higgs_data/`).
 To change the target directory, set the `--data_dir` flag.
 The directory could be network storages that Tensorflow supports (like Google Cloud Storage, `gs://<bucket>/<path>/`).
-The file downloaded to the local temporary folder is about 2.8 GB, and the processed file is about 1.3G, so there should be enough storage to handle them.
+The file downloaded to the local temporary folder is about 2.8 GB, and the processed file is about 0.8 GB, so there should be enough storage to handle them.

 ### Training

+This example uses about 3 GB of RAM during training.
 You can run the code locally as follows:

 ```
 python train_higgs.py
 ```

-The model is saved to `/tmp/higgs_model` by default, which can be changed using the `--model_dir` flag.
-To train a new model after one, provide a new `--model_dir` value, or remove the dir set by `--model_dir` before launching.
+The model is by default saved to `/tmp/higgs_model`, which can be changed using the `--model_dir` flag.
+Note that the model_dir is cleaned up before every time training starts.

-Model parameters can be adjusted by flags, like `--n_trees`, `--max_depth`, `--learning_rate`.
+Model parameters can be adjusted by flags, like `--n_trees`, `--max_depth`, `--learning_rate` and so on.
+Check out the code for details.

-The final accuacy will be around 74% and loss will be around 0.5165 over the eval set, when trained with the default parameters.
+The final accuacy will be around 74% and loss will be around 0.516 over the eval set, when trained with the default parameters.

 By default, the first 1 million examples among 11 millions are used for training, and the last 1 million examples are used for evaluation.
 The training/evaluation data can be selected as index ranges by flags `--train_start`, `--train_count`, `--eval_start`, `--eval_count`, etc.